 What are the Opioid Settlements?

-In July 2021, Attorney General Josh Stein announced a historic $26 billion agreement that will help bring desperately needed resources to communities harmed by the opioid epidemic.
-The agreement resolves litigation over the role of four companies in creating and fueling the opioid epidemic.
-The agreement also requires significant industry changes that will help prevent this type of crisis from ever happening again.
+Since 2021, Attorney General Josh Stein has announced $56 billion in national settlements with opioid companies that will help bring desperately needed resources to communities harmed by the opioid epidemic, including $1.5 billion to North Carolina.
+The agreements resolve litigation over the role of companies in creating and fueling the opioid epidemic.
+The agreements also require significant industry changes that will help prevent this type of crisis from ever happening again.

 What is the North Carolina Memorandum of Agreement (MOA)?